Eight players who did nothing at Liverpool but shone after leaving

 Mikel San Jose

 San Jose was signed by Rafael Benitez in 2007 on a three-year contract but never made it into the first team.
-He returned to Athletic Bilbao in 2009, originally on loan, and has become a stalwart for the Basque club.
+He returned to Athletic Bilbao in 2009, originally on loan, and became a stalwart for the Basque club.

-He’s made nearly 400 appearances for the club in all competitions over the past decade, playing under Marcelo Bielsa as the club reached the Copa Del Rey and Europa League finals in 2011-12.
+He’s made nearly 400 appearances for the club in all competitions over the past decade, playing under Marcelo Bielsa as the club reached the Copa Del Rey and Europa League finals in 2011-12, before winding down his career with stints at Birmingham City and Segunda side Amorebieta.

 He also did this against Barcelona.